W spodniach czy w sukience?

 W spodniach czy w sukience? is the third studio album by Polish singer Ania, released in 2008.

 Background

-The album continued the retro-inspired theme from Ania's previous record, with sleeve photos and arrangements reminiscenting 1950s and 1960s style.
+The album continued the retro-inspired theme from Ania's previous record, with sleeve photos and arrangements reminiscing 1950s and 1960s style.
 The album's title translates In Trousers or in Dress?.

 W spodniach czy w sukience? managed to repeat the success of two previous albums.
 It reached #1 in Polish albums chart and received mostly positive feedback from music critics.
 The album spawned two hit singles: "Nigdy więcej nie tańcz ze mną" and the title track.
 Three months after its release, W spodniach czy w sukience? was certified Platinum.